Gold Standard – CRV-Training at RVIS

 Adding to the difficulty, Paul’s training is not without reason billed as the toughest program of its kind–even the “Gold Standard”–but his students know they are embarking on a demanding instructional program that, even at its best, takes months to advance to Stage VI.
 And it doesn’t stop when they leave after the intense weeks of classroom learning.
 The classes Paul teaches are small, with a one-on-one or one-on-two personnel ratio, and accordingly, not inexpensive.
 And, not entirely unimportant in our part of the world, you had to get on a plane and fly over to visit him in the U.S. —until now!

 Now here comes the first news: Paul H. Smith came to Germany this year for the first time to teach a class of 4 students in the CRV Basic Course locally.
-I was host and assistant for this course–and afterwards had the advantage of attending an Intermediate course with Paul right here together with Theo Fischer, who is leading PSI Core today.
-We had both gone to Utah last fall to start training there (see here the report from last year).
+I was host and assistant for this course–and afterwards had the advantage of attending an Intermediate course with Paul right here together another student.
+I had started my RVIS training in Utah last fall (see here the report from last year).

 The course followed the tried and true pattern, with one change: Paul made the effort to translate all his lectures into German.
 Even the course language and the session language were (mostly) German.
 An offer from Paul that was extremely interesting for German-speaking students–even if they do speak English as a foreign language.
 We knew he could speak German because he had spent several of his younger years over here.
 Nevertheless, it was of course a particular challenge to translate and explain the technical subtleties of the remote viewing vocabulary.